Cleveland Cavaliers 2023 Pre-Season: Salmon Fishing in Bethren

 A second later, though, Holmes County Sweetness is gone: just a head bobbing in the water with a faint light on his brim.
 That magnificent fish dragged him out into the deep water.
 That chinook goddess somehow slid free from net and hook as this glorious Pennsylvania Dutch Dope remains, thrashing in the inky blackness.
 You’re swearing over the loss of fish, but you’ve never seen this before – in your two decades of fishing trips with your Dad and Uncles: Ezekiel Dipshit Jones thrashing about in hip waders.
 Somehow he’s still holding a net in his left hand – bereft of salmon and amazingly clutching his pole in his right mitt while he kicks his boots against the current.
 You can spot it: that moment when he starts thrashing against the cold and the Manistee waters slide under the bib of his waders and the cold currents slide all the way down down his boots, filling them with the fluid that you’re worried will carry him down river to other fishermen from which you’ll have to embarrassedly procure him, or worse, out to the “what the fuck am I gonna tell his wife?” depths of the middle.

 But that hapless dipshit still kicks and somehow conjures enough force to fight the current, despite his rubber soles filling with agua.
 Miraculously, this glorious idiot thrashes against the tow: slowly, inch by inch fighting the stream, until he plunges the aluminum net like a bannered piton into the rocks of the isthmus on which he once stood.
-He uses that beam of aluminum, mesh, and glory to pull his pot bellied weight onto the rocks, bruising his knees and shins as he climbs out of the current, his chest heaving as he tries to catch his breath.
+He uses that beam of aluminum, mesh, and glory to pull his pot-bellied weight onto the rocks, bruising his knees and shins as he climbs out of the current, his chest heaving as he tries to catch his breath.
 This fool’s still here, among your tribe of fishers, still fighting for his spot on the river and a modicum of respect that was moments ago inconceivable.

 James Dean Wade grade: hapless drifter – almost lost to jetty.
 But here he is: three games, 46 minutes, 35 points and 16 rebounds of pre-season later.
 Oh yeah, and 9/15 from deep.
 This bearded yokel who was too dumb to realize he shouldn’t be here anymore crawled out of the river, pulled his hip waders off, wrung out both pairs of socks, shakingly put tried to put his wader boots on backwards twice, finally got his shit worked out, and rose again like Lazarus, to hook and bag a solid 20-pounder 15 minutes after he went in the drink.
-All your boys were thinking they were gonna have to run his back to the lodge home to ward off hypothermia, before he told your son to “fuck off” for giving him shit for the tenth straight minute as he reeled in a king.
+All your boys were thinking they were gonna have to run hi. back to the lodge home to ward off hypothermia, before he told your son to “fuck off” for giving him shit for the tenth straight minute as he reeled in a king.

 In little spots of headlamps, flashlights, and lanterns along the banks are the lonely fishermen.
 Men on the fringe trying to get enough to feed their families: The veritable Zhaire Smith, Pete Nance, and Justin Powell of the fishing socioeconomic spectrum.
 They’re trudging back to their kin on their bikes, their rusted trucks, and their former trap cars.
 Grade: respect the grind, but you know that it’s just that, a grind: trying to stake a life that is harder than it should be.
 Metaphors aside, I’ve lived on subsistence salmon, and I’d much rather be a fringe basketball player.
 At least then, the odds are you have friends with money.
 I respect anyone who works for a living and tries to put food on the table, and I respect anyone with the work ethic to pursue a passion like professional sports.
 There’s no shame in just being good enough for the g-league.
 It’s a damn site better than I’ll ever be at basketball, or salmon fishing, for that matter.

 Finally, the specter of the old man watches over the whole procession.
 He started these trips way too young, barely knowing what he was doing.
 He’s tried to mix it up, but he doesn’t know if it’s going to work.
 There may not enough size to fight the current.
-Two years ago, all the mainline guys were like 6’10, and this year the crew mostly rode in a Ford Exploder that smelled like beef jerky for most of October.
+Two years ago, all the mainline guys were like 6’10”, and this year the crew mostly rode in a Ford Exploder that smelled like beef jerky for most of October.
 So far this fall, these dudes are barely tall enough to wade in three feet from the bank, let alone fill a freezer full of kings.
 Still, he’s gonna give it his best, despite the trip planner getting drunk and busted the week before this whole fiasco was supposed to start.

 J.B.
 Bickerstaff grade: his dad used to do this shit, trying to succeed with defense and positioning instead of putting fish in the basket.
 Now the younger coach is trying change up the game: bagging more fish than the competition instead of conjuring yet another tired ass metaphor about preventing those other schlubs from bagging fish.
 Still, at the end of the night, this crew is taking home more than a few pounds of flesh, and that means something, even if we’re still not quite sure what, or how the catch will weigh versus the rest of the rivermen.
 All we can hope is that it’s better than the year before, that we change the batteries in our headlamps, and that we don’t lose our footing in the same old fishing holes.
 The worst day of fishing or basketball beats working for a faceless corporation.
 Anything beyond that is a bonus.